GrzegorzStary/MILESTONE-2/README.md

 *Compete against themselves or others by improving their high scores and striving for better performance.
 *Engage in a lightweight, browser-friendly game that requires no downloads or installations.
 *Pass time in an entertaining way, whether during short breaks, commutes, or leisure moments.

 ---

+### User Stories:

+The game is designed to be an engaging, quick-play experience, likely discovered by users casually rather than as a long-term commitment.
+It fits seamlessly into a gaming or entertainment website, attracting users for short, repeated sessions before they explore other content.

+#### User

+I want to play a fun and fast-paced game.
+I want to test my reflexes and reaction time.
+I want to improve my coordination and timing skills.
+I want a game that is easy to learn but challenging to master.
+I want to access and play the game on any device without issues.
+I want the game controls to be simple and responsive.
+I want a smooth, frustration-free experience with minimal lag or glitches.

+#### Client

+I want to entertain visitors and keep them engaged for longer.
+I want to offer an addictive, replayable experience that encourages return visits.
+I want the game to be accessible and optimized for all modern browsers.
+I want to attract a broad audience, including casual and competitive players.
+I want the site and game to function efficiently, with no technical issues.

+---

+#### Content

+The game consists of a simple yet engaging mechanic, where players control a bird navigating through obstacles by tapping or clicking to stay airborne.

+Key elements of the game include:

+The Bird: A small, pixel-art character, requiring precise timing to avoid crashing.
+Obstacles: Moving tree trunks that create gaps the player must navigate through.
+Scoring System: Players earn points for each obstacle they successfully pass through, encouraging them to improve their performance.
+The Best Score feature records the highest score achieved, motivating players to beat their personal best or challenge others for a higher score.

+Overview of Page Content

+When the game starts, the bird is placed at the starting position, and the player begins tapping to keep it airborne.
+The player must navigate the bird through a series of obstacles (pipes) by tapping or clicking to control its flight.
+Each successful passage through a pair of pipes earns the player one point.
+There is a Best Score tracker that displays the highest score the player has achieved.
+The game ends when the bird collides with an obstacle, and the player’s final score is displayed.
+Highest score is recorded once new score exceedes the old one.

+---

 BUGS 1 the birds was not appearing on designed location.
 2 the poles are not visible 3 the poles are not moving 4 the game stops when the bird colided the pole